lerna/lerna/website/docs/api-reference/configuration.md

 Everything in Nx is customizable, including running npm scripts.
 Most of the time you will either use the default runner or the `@nrwl/nx-cloud` runner.

-### cacheableOperations

-The `cacheableOperations` array defines the list of npm scripts/operations that are cached by Nx.
-In most repos all non-long running tasks (i.e., not `serve`) should be cacheable.

 ## Target Defaults

 Targets are npm script names.
 You can add metadata associated with say the build script of each project in the repo in the `targetDefaults` section.

+### cache

+When set to `true`, tells Nx to cache the results of running the script.
+In most repos all non-long running tasks (i.e., not `serve`) should be cacheable.

 ### dependsOn